Top 5 Questions Soon-To-Be Landlords Always Ask

 So, you have a vacant property that you’d like to use as a rental home but you don’t know where to start.
-Asking your family and friends can lead to a lot of opinion based confusion with some information possibly being against the law.
-Below are a few of the most common questions we hear people ask and our trusted, professional responses.
+Asking your family and friends can lead to a lot of opinions based confusion with some information possibly being against the law.
+Below are a few of the most common landlord questions we hear people ask and our trusted, professional responses.

 How Will the Tenant Pay the Rent?